-My name is Robert, and I am a senior Physics major.
-I mostly tutor physics, calculus, and statistics, but I am happy to help with other topics.
-I also have experience programming in R, Java, C++, and Python.
-Presently, I am taking Classical Mechanics, Introduction to Optics, and Macroeconomics.
+Hello, my name is Robert.
+I’m a senior Physics major with minors in Math and Software Development.
+I primarily tutor physics, calculus, and statistics, but I’m happy to help with other topics.
+I also have experience programming in Java, C++, Python, and R. The courses I’m taking now include Quantum Mechanics and Data Structures and Algorithms.

 After taking a break from school and working as a personal trainer for two years, I realized that math was my main passion for work and the career path I wanted to take.
 So I am now a transfer student at MCLA starting Fall 2022 and am looking forward to advancing my own knowledge of mathematics and helping others with the field as well.
 I've loved math ever since I started doing basic addition and subtraction problems in the first grade, it's just always come easily to me.
 I was in the top math class offered all the way up through school to AP Calculus senior year of high school.
 Some hobbies of mine are listening to music, Cross Country running, calisthenics or body weight training, Ultimate frisbee, tabletop gaming, playing old video games, and watching and dissecting movies.
 I hope I can be a valuable student and member of the Trailblazer Mathematics team at MCLA!